kansaineil/hype-annotation-guidelines-eacl26/Importance/imperative.md

 ---

 ### **1. Value-judgement**
-Usually expresses a **strong value judgement**, signalling urgency or necessity.
+Eexpresses a **strong value judgement**, signalling urgency or necessity.
-In many cases, *imperative* could be replaced by a more neutral term such as *necessary* or *needed*.
+Can usually be replaced by a more neutral term such as *necessary* or *needed*.

 <details>
 <summary><em>Examples</em></summary>
 *It is <u>**imperative**</u> that modifiable biological , social , and structural mechanisms driving these disparities be identified to inform interventions .*
 *This knowledge is <u>**imperative**</u> to the development of effective stem cell - based photoreceptor replacement therapies .*